ParhamMaysamiAzad/7-Grandfather-Teachings/index.md

             <li>etc.
         </ul>
   That is your job as a Data Processor<br>
   It is important that you understand what a Data Processor does.
-You can learn a lot about it if you go this website <a> href="(https://www.talend.com/resources/what-is-data-processing/)>(this website)</a>
+You can learn a lot about it if you go this website <a>href(https://www.talend.com/resources/what-is-data-processing/)>(this website)</a>

 </html>